 Consider What Coverage You Need

-While general liability insurance is the most important for your sole proprietorship, there may be other types of insurance that you will need as well.
+While general liability insurance is the most important insurance you need for your sole proprietorship, there may be other types of insurance that you will need as well.
 Its worth looking into whether you need auto coverage, if you have employees and need worker’s comp, if you have property that requires coverage, and more.

 What You Need to Know: Sole Proprietor Liability Insurance